Financial Aid: Student Employment

 Please note that International Students on F1 or J1 Visa must obtain work permission prior to applying for on or off campus employment.
 Please contact Donna Warner, Coordinator of International Services, at 203-837-3270 for more information

-*The following departments have notified the Office of Student Financial Services of the following job opportunities for Summer 2013 .
+*The following departments have notified the Office of Student Financial Services of the following job opportunities for Spring 2014 .
 Please be aware that these positions may or may not be filled depending on the time that you apply.